Brandon-C92/US_Southern_Border_Metrics/README.md

 # Pyth-on-the-Border: A Data View of US Immigration Metrics

 # US_Southern_Border_Metrics
-A interactive Geopandas Map with a list of Checkpoints and Sector locations on an interacive Folium map that can be localized or drag-and-dropped into a web browser along with data analytics of the Immigration metrics throughout the US Southern Border.
+A interactive Geopandas Map with a list of Checkpoints and Sector locations on an interactive Folium map that can be localized or drag-and-dropped into a web browser along with data analytics of the Immigration metrics throughout the US Southern Border.

 # SPC Brandon Cooke, USARMY